 All about Czech Cinema – www.pragueonfilm.co.uk

 - Cinema City Slovanský dům

-This cinema has quickly earned its reputation as the home for not only commercial films but as a host for film events, premieres and the highly popular annual FebioFest held every February.
-Screenings are in English.
+This cinema has quickly earned its reputation as the home for commercial films and as a host for film events, premieres, and the highly popular annual FebioFest held every February.
+The screenings are in English.